georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 There's two ways of doing that.
 We could have the frontend directly poke the `auth-id` agent, receive an authentication token and run the whole logic in the frontend.
 There's a few problems with that.
 One is that HTTP requests from a web browser are subject to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restrictions.
 Urbit servers are equipped to deal with CORS requests, but you must whitelist them beforehand (see more details [at the official documentation](https://urbit.org/docs/arvo/eyre/guide#managing-cors-origins)).

-The other, most important problem, is that the frontend is not a very secure environment.
+The other, more important problem, is that the frontend is not a very secure environment.
 Authentication on the web is a hard problem, and login credentials should always be handled by a properly secured server, with a proper database, in order to provide better security.
 While handling Urbit authentication on the frontend might be sufficient for very simple apps which don't expose sensitive data, in this guide we will explain the best practices for authentication and run a backend server to handle the authentication process.

 While you can run any backend server of any language of your choice, we will stick to the JavaScript ecosystem here and run a very simple Express server.
 In the same root folder of your React app, add the following npm packages: